imrj/helm-charts/README.md

 # helm-charts
-Testing HELM custom charts for Minikube
+Testing HELM custom charts for Minikube and KIND